 Such coverage includes:

-• A public health plan (any plan established by a state, the government of the United States, or any subdivision of a state or of the government of the United States, or a foreign country)
+- A public health plan (any plan established by a state, government of the U.S. or any subdivision of a state or of the government of the U.S. or a foreign country)

 Emergency medical condition

-A recent and severe medical condition, including (but not limited to) severe pain, which would lead a prudent layperson possessing an average knowledge of medicine and health to believe that his or her condition, illness or injury is of such a nature that failure to get immediate medical care could result in:
+A recent and severe medical condition, including (but not limited to) severe pain that would lead a prudent layperson possessing an average knowledge of medicine and health to believe that his or her condition, illness or injury is of such a nature that failure to get immediate medical care could result in:

 Explanation of benefits (EOB)